chazlarson/Plex-Meta-Manager-Wiki/config/configuration.md

 Plex Meta Manager utilizes a YAML configuration file to connect with the Plex Media Server and other third-party services via API.

-By default and unless otherwise stated, Plex Meta Manager looks for the configuration file within `/config/config.yml`
+By default, and unless otherwise stated, Plex Meta Manager looks for the configuration file within `/config/config.yml`

 A template Configuration File can be found in the [GitHub Repo](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/config.yml.template).